5 Things Brands Can Do To Win Back Customer Trust

 Consider Turning-off Facebook

-It's not only Elon Musk who dumped his companies' — Tesla and Space X — Facebook sites, so has auto parts retailer PepBoys, software company Mozilla, and enterprise software provider OpenText among others.
+It's not only Elon Musk who dumped his company's — Tesla and Space X — Facebook sites, so has auto parts retailer PepBoys, software company Mozilla, and enterprise software provider OpenText among others.

 While OpenText CEO Mark Barrenechea is a big proponent of "data for good" he does not trust Facebook to care for his customers' data, so he turned his company's Facebook site off.
 Here is how he explained his decision in a blog post.
 "People have noticed that we turned off Facebook and have asked why.
 It is simple: the trust is broken.
 In good conscience, we cannot ask you to connect with us via their platform knowing they may use your data, and your colleagues' and friends' data, and so on, whether or not you gave them permission.
 Trusting and securing your data is something OpenText takes most seriously.
 It is time to advance the narrative, as we are championing trust as the foundation of data.
 You own your data.
 No one should ever sell it."